FernaMunoz/ReTech-UXD/README.md

 At this point we will start with the first step of the Elements of User Experience which is the Strategy plane.
 A Value Proposition Canvas was created to understand and design the value proposition for the problem we seek to solve, identifying the customer's needs and desires, as well as their pain points.

 In this photo is the Value Proposition Canva based on how to donate electronic devices to be recycled.
+Identifying the value of the problem, based on the pain points, satisfaction and benefits, that users who accumulate electronic devices would have to recycle or donate them.

 [![Value_Proposition_Canvas](Files/Value_Proposition_Canvas.png)](Files/Value_Proposition_Canvas.png)